ChoiceCoin/Voting/README.md

 - To run the code in the *Choice_Coin_Voting* Folder, you first must have Python installed.
 Please download the latest version of Python, and create a virutal environment specifcally for this directory.
 Python Download: https://www.python.org/downloads/.
 - Also be sure to have the latest version of MySQL installed.
 MySQl Download: https://www.mysql.com/downloads/.
 - Second, your Python virtual envrionment must have all of the packages listed in the *requirements.txt* file, which is also found in the *Choice_Coin_Voting* folder.
-- Your MySQL Database must be set up similarly to the way it is described in the *SQL_Code.sql* file under *Choice_Coin_Voting*.
+- Your MySQL Database must be set up similarly to the way it is described in the *MySQL_Code.sql* file under *Choice_Coin_Voting*.

 # Run Steps
 - To run the code found in the *Choice_Coin_Voting* folder, make sure to first download the dependencies as described above using *pip*.